 Blue Flag Iris is an Aquatic Clump Growing Plant

 One is Iris versicolor, often called northern blue flag or harlequin blue flag, and the other is Iris virginica, often called the southern blue flag.
 Both types are aquatic plants that grow from clumps of rhizomes.
-These irises are prevalent throughout the eastern United States, with I. virginica common from Virginia to Texas and I. versicolor familiar from Tennessee up into Canada.
-Both types of iris are a lovely shade of blue and grow quickly in wet soil conditions.
+These irises are prevalent throughout the eastern United States, with I. virginica common from Virginia to Texas and I. Versicolor familiar from Tennessee up into Canada.
+Both types of iris are a lovely shade of blue and proliferate in wet soil conditions.

 However, note that the plants shouldn't be in more than 4 inches of water.
 Blue flag irises are not considered invasive, so they're an excellent choice if you want iris plants in your garden but live in an area where the yellow flower is an invasive problem.

 The stems usually have basal leaves that are more than 1 cm wide.
 The leaves resemble an overlapping flat fan.
-The Blue Flag Iris tends to be poisonous when consumed by humans and dermatitis is caused by the sap.
+The Blue Flag Iris tends to be poisonous when consumed by humans, and the sap causes dermatitis.